 Business Modeling and IT Alignment using Business and Enterprise Architectures and the OMG's BMM, UML and SysML standards

 The schema below illustrates a first overview of these modules.
-Arrows indicate the order in which the modules should ideally be followed up by the attendees.
+Arrows indicate the order in which the modules should ideally be followed up by the attendees (depending on their profile).

-Business and IT Agility using Standards (1 day)
+Business and IT Agility in the Digital Age (1 day)

-Objective :This introduction seminar provides you with an overview of the business and enterprise architectures as well as methodologies that are used worldwide by the organizations to increase their business agility.
+Objective :This introduction seminar provides you with an overview of the digital business models, business and enterprise architecture frameworks as well as methodologies that are used by the organizations to increase their agility facing the digital age disruptions.

-In particular, this seminar aims at helping you understand frameworks that are used to align IT with the changing business decisions and evaluate appropriate techniques to apply in such an alignment process (Click for details).
+In particular, this seminar aims at helping you to understand frameworks that are used worldwide to align digital business models, organization and IT architectures with changing competitive landscape (Click for details).

 Introduction to Enterprise Architectures (2 days)

 Objective : This training course aims at helping attendees understand the most used Enterprise Architecture Frameworks and rules to follow up in their construction to succeed with an appropriate architecture scenario for their organization.

 Thanks to the selection of appropriate architecture layers, components and traceability links that are to be established from the business to the technical architecture layer, the resulting enterprise architecture framework allows you with a good impact analysis in face of evolutions of the business decisions and anticipate mutations of the corresponding information system components (Click for details).